Let L-200 Morava: Operational Service

-The pre-series aircraft L-200 were distributed for testing: 5 to the Czechoslovak airline Agrolet (OK-MEA - MEE), 2 to the Czechoslovak Air Force and 2 to Aeroflot in the USSR.
+The pre-series aircraft L-200 were distributed for testing: 5 to the Czechoslovak airline Agrolet (OK-MEA - MEE), 2 to the Czechoslovak Air Force and 2 to Aeroflot in the Soviet Union.

-Aeroflot, who used them as air taxis, was the largest single user of Moravas - 68 L-200A and 113 L-200D, final deliveries taking place in 1966.
+Aeroflot, which used them as air taxis, was the largest single user of Moravas – 68 L-200A and 113 L-200D, with final deliveries taking place in 1966.
 In the 1970s however, the Soviet Union sold or withdrew its aircraft from use, in favour of indigenous designs.

 About 100 Moravas were used for civilian purposes in Czechoslovakia by aeroclubs Svazarm (about 50), the airlines Agrolet (from 1969 Slov-Air) and Czechoslovak Airlines (45) and by businesses, such as Škoda.
 20 were used by the Czechoslovak Air Force (16 of which L-200A), among others, for training.
 About 50 were sold to Poland, where they were used mostly as air ambulances and in aeroclubs.
 Some other countries had smaller fleets of Moravas.

 During the Cold War Era, not many light aircraft were exported from behind the Iron Curtain.
 144 L-200A were exported to 15 countries.
 They were used in Australia, Argentina, Cuba, Hungary, West Germany, Great Britain, Egypt, India, Italy, Poland, South Africa, USSR and Yugoslavia.
-L-200D were exported to Bulgaria, Cuba, Egypt, France, Hungary, GDR, Great Britain, India, Indonesia, Italy, Poland, Switzerland, Sweden, USSR and Yugoslavia.
+The L-200D was exported to Bulgaria, Cuba, Egypt, France, Hungary, GDR, Great Britain, India, Indonesia, Italy, Poland, Switzerland, Sweden, Soviet Union and Yugoslavia.

-Small number of Moravas are still used (as of 2008), mainly in Czech Republic, Slovakia Poland and Ukraine.
+A small number of Moravas are still used (as of 2008), mainly in the Czech Republic, Slovakia, Poland and Ukraine.